rockysantiago/bcoa.com/src/pages/projects/reflect-showroom.md

     image: /images/uploads/reflect-showroom_promoplan-cropped_1820.jpg
     offsetWidth: '1'
     type: image
+  - pullQuote: >-
-  - pullQuote: '"In truth, the elevator is a room"'
+      "In truth, the elevator is a room...the smallest piece of architecture we enter on a regular basis"
     type: quote
   - colWidth: '12'
     image: /images/uploads/REFLECT SHOWROOM_ (5)_1820.jpg